 Mediocre at best.
 We didn’t get nearly the kind of clarity and detail that we got with cameras like Arlo and Ring, so it was hard to decipher dark-colored objects.
 This was especially difficult in high-activity areas; when we were alerted to motion through our phone, we couldn’t tell what was actually going on by looking at the clip.
 So if night vision is a priority for you, Zmodo might be a disappointing experience.

 Low-cost technology usually comes with an unspoken warning: “You get what you pay for.”
 In Zmodo’s case, we didn’t find any huge flaws using their cameras in our home to monitor activity like wildlife sightings, porch piracy, and speeding cars.
 Everything did what it was supposed to do in our Zmodo cams.
 But for more advanced technology like facial recognition and built-in emergency response, you’ll have to pay more for a higher-end brand.

-Since their camera features are pretty basic, you can’t really call Zmodo an A.I.-powered camera brand.
+Since their camera features are pretty basic, you can’t really call Zmodo an artificial intelligence-powered camera brand.
 But they do have intelligent alerts to distinguish between people, animals, and vehicles when motion is detected.

 Rivers, M. (2018, Nov.
 22).
 Inside China’s Silicon Valley: From copycats to innovation.
 CNN Business.

 Deutsch, W. (2018, Dec.
 23).
 Should I Use a Dummy Security Camera?
 The Balance SMB.

 Nilsson, F. (2013, May 10).
 Video Surveillance: One Resolution Does Not Fit All.
 Security Info Watch.

 Wadhwani, Preeti and Gankar, Saloni.
 (2019, July).
 IP Camera Market Size By Product.Global Market Insights.https://www.gminsights.com/industry-analysis/ip-camera-market